We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 These preservative-free eye drops contain omega-3 from flaxseed oil.

-The company says that its product is suitable for people with dry eye symptoms and meibomian gland dysfunction.
-This health issue involves tiny glands along the eyelids not producing enough oil to coat the eye’s surface and keep tears from evaporating.
+The company claims its product is clinically proven to relieve dry eye symptoms and symptoms of meibomian gland dysfunction.
+In this condition, the small glands along the eyelids do not produce enough oil to coat the eye’s surface and keep tears from evaporating.

 A box of these eye drops contains 30 sterile, single-use vials.
 A person twists and pulls the tab on a vial and uses one or two drops in each eye.